mattermost/docs/source/administration/config-settings.md

 **Enable Testing** (`"EnableTesting": false`)

-"true": `/loadtest` slash command is enabled to load test accounts and test data.
+`true`: `/loadtest` slash command is enabled to load test accounts and test data.

 **Enable Developer Mode** (`"EnableDeveloper": false`)

-"true": Users are alerted to any console errors that occur.
+`true`: Users are alerted to any console errors that occur.

 **Enable Security Fix Alert** (`"EnableSecurityFixAlert": true`)

-"true": System Administrators are notified by email if a relevant security fix alert has been announced in the last 12 hours.
+`true`: System Administrators are notified by email if a relevant security fix alert has been announced in the last 12 hours.
 Requires email to be enabled.

 **Enable Insecure Outgoing Connections** (`"EnableInsecureOutgoingConnections": false`)

-"true": Outgoing HTTPS requests can accept unverified, self-signed certificates.
-For example, outgoing webhooks to a server with a self-signed TLS certificate, using any domain, will be allowed; "false": Only secure HTTPS requests are allowed.
+`true`: Outgoing HTTPS requests can accept unverified, self-signed certificates.
+For example, outgoing webhooks to a server with a self-signed TLS certificate, using any domain, will be allowed; `false`: Only secure HTTPS requests are allowed.

 Security note: Enabling this feature makes these connections susceptible to man-in-the-middle attacks.